 GitHub Pro is the plan for you if you’re looking for a more private repository with plenty of contributors.
-With GitHub Pro, you also get access to advanced tools like protected branches and graphs that show insights into your repositories, including information on contributors, traffic, commits, etc. To learn more about what features are available in the GitHub Pro plan, visit this link.
+With GitHub Pro, you can access advanced tools like protected branches and graphs showing insights into your repositories, including information on contributors, traffic, commits, etc. To learn more about what features are available in the GitHub Pro plan, visit this link.

 GitHub Account Dashboard

 Good news, you’ve completed the first step!
 Now that your GitHub account setup is complete, you can log in through your credentials on the GitHub website.
 Logging in will land you on your personalized GitHub dashboard tailored to your interests.